 MEng in Chemical Engineering, Imperial College London

-My research interests include fluid dynamics and transfer processes and their application in biological systems, and the combination of patient data analysis and CFD to gain a deeper understanding of, specifically, the aorta and aortic dissection.
+My research interests include fluid dynamics and transfer processes and their application in biological systems.
+Specifically, my work focuses on using clinical patient data to build detailed computational models of cardiovascular diseases.

 Awards and Funding